 A performance appraisal should be a continuation of what is going on all year-round, it isn’t and never should be a substitute for regular 1 to 1’s and feedback.
 The problem truly stems from appraisals being so infrequent; the work involved in making it happen is disproportionate.
 Both parties feel self-conscious and potentially anxious, and it becomes unnatural.

 The design of many performance appraisals can also cause problems, as very often there is just too much to cover in the time available.
-Yes you need to review objectives (assuming you have set objectives) but if you also need to go through 11 competencies or values and agree a rating on everything, then that is quite a heavy duty conversation.
-Add into the mix the tension between rating performance and discussing career aspirations or development needs within the same conversation and for me this feels in congruent.
+Yes, you need to review objectives (assuming you have set objectives) but if you also need to go through 11 competencies or values and agree on a rating on everything, then that is quite a heavy-duty conversation.
+Add into the mix the tension between rating performance and discussing career aspirations or development needs within the same conversation and for me, this feels incongruent.

 For more information on how Actus can help your business to avoid these classic performance appraisal errors and to book a demo of Actus Performance Appraisal Software, get in touch below.